Troublor/smSymer/README.md

 To deploy SmSymerd Web Service, you need to run `smsymerd/httpserver.py` and `smsymerd/wsserver-compile.py` in two seperate process.
 Then, SmSymerd service will be available on port `5000`.

+### Feedback

+We welcome all feedbacks from our users.
+If you encounter any problem, please open an issue in the [Issue Page](https://github.com/Troublor/smSymer/issues) of this project and clearly describe your problem.